 Japanese policies and preferences in relation to investment treaties have changed over time.
-Since the late 1990s, when many key Japanese business groups began lobbying the government to conclude EPAs containing comprehensive investment chapters, the government actively sought and entered into BITs and FTAs (EPAs) with numerous countries, in addition to the Energy Charter Treaty signed in 1995 and ratified in 2002.
-In recent years, the Japanese government has expressed a renewed and intensified interest in concluding FTAs (EPAs) with other countries.
+Since the late 1990s, when many key Japanese business groups began lobbying the government to enter into trade and investment agreements with other countries, the government actively sought and entered into BITs, EPAs and FTAs with numerous countries, in addition to the Energy Charter Treaty signed in 1995 and ratified in 2002.
+In recent years, the Japanese government has expressed a renewed and intensified interest in concluding such agreements with other countries.